 While the amendment may restrict the availability of certain records of interviews, as discussed in the proposed rule, the success of GAO's work requires that employees of other agencies and organizations participate in interviews and provide open, frank, and honest opinions during these interviews.
 Without the amendment to § 81.5, GAO's ability to conduct necessary interviews could be diminished, which could negatively influence the quality of work GAO performs for Congress on behalf of the American people.Start List of Subjects

 List of Subjects in 4 CFR Part 81End List of Subjects Start Amendment Part

 For the reasons stated in the preamble, amend part 81 of title 4 of the Code of Federal Regulations as follows:End Amendment Part Start Part

 PART 81—PUBLIC AVAILABILITY OF GOVERNMENT ACCOUNTABILITY OFFICE RECORDSEnd Part Start Amendment Part

-b. add paragraph (b) to read as follows:End Amendment Part
+2. In § 81.5, revise the section heading, redesignate paragraph (b) as paragraph (c), and add new paragraph (b) to read as follows:End Amendment Part

 BILLING CODE 1610-02-P